 This is a theatre-based degree, which is centred on the exploration of the creative collaborations and negotiations between writers, directors, and actors.

-Year 1 introduces students to a crucial array of key skills, from those needed to read scripts with an intelligent alertness to their stage potential; through voice and movement training; to experiments in scriptwriting.
-As you progress through this training and through the degree, you will make increasingly ambitious use of the superb theatres, rehearsal rooms, and workshop spaces in the Theatre, Film and Television building; and this will result, in Years 2 and 3, in assessed public performances of major playscripts.
+In Year 1, you will be introduced to a wide range of key practical and analytical skills which will equip you throughout the degree programme.
+You will develop the skills needed to read scripts with an alertness to their stage potential, you will work practically in the rehearsal room to develop strategies and techniques as both actors and directors, and you will begin to make experiments in scriptwriting.
+As you progress through this training and through the degree, you will make increasingly ambitious use of the superb theatres, rehearsal rooms, and workshop spaces in the Theatre, Film and Television building.

-Throughout the course you receive careful and detailed feedback on your progress.
-In its early stages special attention is paid to assisting you to adjust to the challenges and opportunities of university study.
+Throughout the course you receive detailed feedback on your progress.
+In its early stages special attention is paid to helping you adjust to the challenges and opportunities of university study.
 At each stage of the degree, the analytical and historical work you undertake is designed to inform and shape your performance experiments and practice, and vice versa.
 Accordingly, written assessments are intermingled with practical ones throughout the course.

 Across the three terms in the first year you will learn: